JoramKeijser/introToCoding/README.md

 ### Intro to coding - Hangman game

-Use the hangman_game.m script as a template to live code with the in2science students!
+Use the `codingIntro.md` script as a template to live code with the in2science students!

 With this example you can cover:
 - coding window / command window / workspace